Small and medium enterprises: European Union

 The results of an EU survey conducted in 2021 suggest that during the pandemic, in countries with larger fiscal packages, SMEs were on average more likely to experience bankruptcy even after controlling for the size of the shock, the use of bank financing, and country and sector fixed effects.
-When policy assistance rises by 1% of GDP, the probabilities of bankruptcy for a SME are 2.7 times higher than for a non-SME.
+When policy assistance rises by 1% of GDP, the probabilities of bankruptcy for an SME are 2.7 times higher than for a non-SME.
 Credit limitations are especially difficult for SMEs and new businesses to overcome.
 Credit constraints affect 24% of SMEs and 27% of young businesses.